Andrzej Stawar: After World War II

 Stawar spent World War II as a refugee in the Axis-allied Kingdom of Hungary, being involved in publishing the Polish weekly newspaper Tygodnik Polski; following the defeat of the Nazis in Hungary, Stawar helped to organize the Tymczasowy Komitet Polski (The Polish Temporary Committee).
 In 1945, he returned to Soviet-dominated Poland.
 For some time, he was able to publish his writing in Odrodzenie and Kuźnica.
-After Jan Kott and some other represantatives of Kuźnica took the case of the former "Trotskyite" connected to Isaac Deutscher and Wiktor Alter to Jakub Berman, the latter demanded Stawar to get "down on his knees and take back all the lies he ha[d] spread about us."
+After Jan Kott and some other representatives of Kuźnica took the case of the former "Trotskyite" connected to Isaac Deutscher and Wiktor Alter to Jakub Berman, the latter demanded Stawar to get "down on his knees and take back all the lies he ha[d] spread about us."
 Stawar refused, making himself unable to be published, although Berman allowed him to submit translations under a pen name.
 When he was without an apartment, he lived at times with the Wats and with Irena Krzywicka.

 Between the end of 1954 and 1955, Stawar was "rehabilitated" despite refusing to submit "self-criticism" for the second time and resumed writing, mostly on literary topics and studies of Polish, and some Russian, writers (Boy, Sienkiewicz, Gałczyński, Brzozowski).
 These essays immediately assured his position as the most eminent literary critic in Poland; however, still being an ideologically compromised figure, he did not return to journalism and politics even during the Polish October in 1956.
 In his writings he remained faithful to Marxism as a critical methodology.